 Opening the hive

-Smoke if you feel the need, to make you or your bees more comfortable.
+Use a smoker if you feel the need, to make you or your bees more comfortable.
 But, over time, get to know your bees.
-There may be times when smoking is not necessary.
+There may be times when smoking is unnecessary.

 With the upper box exposed, it’s time to take a look at the inner hive.

-We will look at the process of lifting and inspecting frames elsewhere.
+We will look at the process of lifting and inspecting frames in Course 3 : A Healthy Beehive.
 An important factor, though, is to be organized and methodical.
 Many a beekeeper has put a hive completely back to together and, in walking away from the hive happy with the inspection, noticed that forgotten frame resting outside the hive.

 Don’t be that beekeeper!
 Have method and a deliberate approach to inspecting each box, building good habits from the outset.